 #define EEPROM_SETTINGS // Persistent storage with M500 and M501

-Pre-heating ABS/PLA (PREHEAT)
+ABS/PLA preheat (PREHEAT)

 Menu language (LCD_LANGUAGE)

-Language that will appear in each and every one of the Marlin 2 firmware menus (display).
-At the moment, the one that convinces me the most is Spanish, so it is the one I have selected.
+The language that will appear in all the menus of the Marlin 2 firmware (display).
+The one I prefer is Spanish, so that is the one I have selected.
+By default it comes in English; you will probably want to change it.

 /**